victor-gil-sepulveda/pyProCT/README.md

 As the "script" is indeed a JSON object, any JSON validator can be used to discover the errors in case of script loading problems.
 A good example of such validators is [JSONLint](http://jsonlint.com/).

 ### Learn more
 A more detailed explanation of the script contents can be found [here](pdf/script_info.pdf), and a discussion about the different implemented ICVs can be found [here](pdf/icv_info.pdf).

 ## Using pyProCT as part of other programs
 pyProCT has been written as a collection of modules coupled by means of the different handlers and Algorithms can be used separately if the correct for example:

 The necessary documentation to use pyProCT classes is written inside the code.
 It has been extracted [here]() and [here]().
 We are currently trying to improve this documentation with better explanations and examples.

 ### Using it as a separate program from other Python script

+Loading results
+generating scripts programatically

 ## A parallel execution example

 # Documentation
 We are still experimenting to see which documentation generator fits better with us.
 Currently we have two versions of the documentations: one using [Sphinx](http://sphinx-doc.org/) and the other using [Doxygen](http://www.stack.nl/~dimitri/doxygen/)+[doxpy](http://code.foosel.org/doxypy).
 See them [here](pyproct/docs/_build/html/index.html) and [here](pyproct/docs/doxyxml/html/index.html).
 We will possibly publish it in a cloud solution like [readthedocs.org](https://readthedocs.org/)